-- 11.1 After unpackaging the appliance it is recommended that all cabinet panels are removed, as described in Section 5, and stored in a safe place to avoid damage during installation and allow easy inspection for any leaks after the system has been filled. - 11.2 Remove the burner as described below and store in a safe place until the appliance is ready for commissioning. - (a) Conventional Flue Appliance (CF/LLD). - Remove the electrical lead plug by depressing the two locking ears and pulling the plug downwards. - 2.
-Remove the burner from the boiler by slackening the two M6 retaining screws located in the burner housing ring and pulling the burner clear.
+11.1 After unpackaging the appliance it is recommended that all cabinet panels are removed, as described in Section 5, and stored in a safe place to avoid damage during installation and allow easy inspection for any leaks after the system has been filled.

+11.2 Remove the burner as described below and store in a safe place until the appliance is ready for commissioning.

+(a) Conventional Flue Appliance (CF/LLD).

+1. Remove the burner plug-in connector by removing the electrical facia and pulling the three pin connector free.
+Slide the locating bush from the electrical box.

+2. Remove the burner from the boiler by slackening the two M6 retaining screws located in the burner housing ring and pulling the burner clear.
 This will require the use of a 5mm allen key.